 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Teacher Exit Interview reported that they have chosen to leave Burrel due to the low pay.
-Data Year: 2020-21 Data Source: 33% of all teachers reported that they have chosen to leave Burrel due to the low pay.
+Data Year: 2020-21 33% of all teachers reported that they have chosen to leave Burrel due to the low pay.
 Data Year: 2021-22 Data Source: Teacher Exit Interview Results 20% of all teachers reported that they have chosen to leave Burrel due to the low pay.
+Data Year: 2022-23 Data Source: Teacher Exit Interview Results 10% of all teachers reported that they have chosen to leave Burrel due to the low pay.
 Data Year: 2024 Data Source: Teacher Exit Interview Results

 Action # Title Description Total Funds Contributing 3.1 STAFF PROFESSIONAL DEVELOPMENT According to Smarter Balanced ELA and Math assessment data, our LI and EL students have the most potential to meet standards.
-The CAASPP ELA data for LI students is 16.98% and 9.38% for EL students, lower than the performance rate for all students.
-The CAASPP Math data for LI students is 9.26% and 3.23% for EL students, lower than the performance rate for all students.
-ELPAC data shows 13.98% of ELs are at Level 4 or are proficient in English, while majority of EL students are scoring in Level 3 (33.66%) and/or Level 2 (32.57%) with 19.79% at Level 1.
+The CAASPP ELA data for LI students is 22.54% and 12.77% for EL students, lower than the performance rate for all students at 24%.
+The CAASPP Math data for LI students is 23.61% and 21.63% for EL students, lower than the performance rate for all students at 25%.
+ELPAC data shows 16% of ELs are at Level 4 or are proficient in English, while majority of EL students are scoring in Level 3 (42.7%).
+We did experience slight decreases in Level 2 (22.7%) and 18.7% at Level 1.
 According to local measures in the metric section as measured by the teacher survey and exit interview, teachers are satisfied with the professional development opportunities we have provided.
 To improve academic achievement for LI and EL students and increase English language proficiency for EL students, it is important to provide the best first instruction which requires well-trained and supported teachers.
-Our experience shows that one of the most effective practices a district can implement to improve student learning outcomes is to provide ongoing professional development for teachers designed to help English Learners make \$8,000.00 No
+Our experience shows that one of the most effective practices a district can implement to improve student learning outcomes is to provide ongoing professional development for teachers designed to help English Learners make progress towards \$8,000.00 No